About the award

 • Submit a full application in a manner consistent with the Official Rules.

-• Be from one or more of the following four designated groups:
+• Be from one or more of the following four designated diversity groups:

 1. Member of a racialized group: